containers/youki/docs/src/user/crates.md

 For more information on how to add a sub-crate as a dependency in your project, see [Basic Usage](./basic_usage.md).

-The sub-section in this part briefly explains some of the crates, and some of the functionality they expose.
+The subsection in this part briefly explains some of the crates, and some of the functionality they expose.
 This should be good enough to get a general idea of each crate.
-To get a detailed information about the structs, functions and modules each crate exposes, unfortunately, for the time being, you will need to go through the source itself ; but we are working on creating better docs.
+To get detailed information about the structs, functions and modules each crate exposes, unfortunately, for the time being, you will need to go through the source itself, but we are working on creating better docs.